We weren’t born yesterday, but don’t think that means we’ve mellowed. We haven’t.

 Have you reached that certain age?
 The powerful age?
 When the question lurks on the fringes, awakens you in the middle of the night, captures us as you plug along in traffic.
 Why am I here and what do I want to do with this very powerful part of my life?

-My older years, my over 50 years, my golden, senior, elder, crone, call-it-what-you-will years.
+My older years, my over 40 years, and for some of us, including me, my golden, senior, elder, crone, call-it-what-you-will years.

 We find our core, our center, our heart, and that ‘place’ begins to rule our choices.

 We’ve passed a marker in our lives from when society could tell us to jump and we jumped.
 To wear high heels and we did.
 To wear black in the winter and white in the summer, and we did.
 We’ve become ourselves whether we’ve noticed or not.
 We’ve thrown off the shackles that held us to standards we did not create.

 So, we gather here to exchange ideas on life during the power years, on creating our lives the way we want our lives to be.